slince/cakephp-permission/README.md

         'users' => 'your users table name',

         /**
-         * Your roles table
+         * Your roles table;If you want to use the default configuration. you don't need to change.
          */
         //'roles' => 'roles',

         /**
-         * Your permissions table
+         * Your permissions table;If you want to use the default configuration. you don't need to change.
          */
         //'permissions' => 'permissions',

         /**
-         * The join table between users and roles
+         * The join table between users and roles;If you want to use the default configuration. you don't need to change.
          */
         //'users_roles' => 'users_roles',

         /**
-         * The join table between roles and permissions */
+         * The join table between roles and permissions;If you want to use the default configuration. you don't need to change.
+         */
         //'roles_permissions' => 'roles_permissions',
     ],